 Spreadsheets are not always easily understood, especially when there's a large number of them being used at the same time.

 Alongside this, there are email folders, files on desktops and drives, meeting notes and printed reports.

 If you needed to show someone how to work in your role, would a new employee be able to quickly take all this information?

 As projects and businesses grow, it’s never too early to have a proper tool to manage stakeholders, whether you are a business of 10 or 10,000.

 Falling foul of Data Privacy

 By relying on spreadsheets, word documents and various communication tools to meet data privacy regulations, it is virtually impossible to maintain this information and be compliant.

-Secondly, to make updates and remain compliant, all of these versions need to be revised with the same information or else they will be out of sync.
-This represents an administrative burden.
+To make updates, all of these versions need to be revised with the same information or else they will be out of sync (which also represents an administrative burden).